Skip to Main Content

 • Wikipedia can be a good starting point for developing your topic.
 You can discover vocabulary or technical terms for an unfamiliar topic and find dates and timelines for historical events.
 Check the cited sources at the bottom of the page to find references to reliable sources such as scholarly books and articles.
 Once you’ve found adequate background information on your topic from Wikipedia, you can explore other scholarly sources for a more complete picture of your topic.
 Watch the brief video below by Stanford History Education Group on "How to Use Wikipedia Wisely".

-Video: Narrowing Your Topic
+Video: How to Narrow Your Topic

 Video: Framing a Problem